elkar-ai/elkar-a2a/README.md

 # Elkar

-**Elkar is an open-source task manager for AI agents — based on Google's Agent2Agent Protocol (A2A).
+**Elkar is an open-source task-management layer for AI agents** — based on Google's Agent2Agent Protocol (A2A).

 🎯 **Send, track, and orchestrate tasks** across AI agents — effortlessly.